Substance Abuse Intensive Outpatient

 Candidates for Intensive Outpatient Psychiatric Program

-Candidates for the IOP program is intended for people 18 years or older.
-They have a primary psychiatric diagnosis of a mood or anxiety disorder.
+The Adolescent Substance Abuse IOP program is intended for people 13 to 17 years old who are struggling with substance use/abuse, chemical dependency. or addiction.
 Appropriate candidates for the program have some impairment in their day-to-day functioning but are motivated to change and make a commitment to treatment.
 IOP patients are capable of independent functioning.
-Most patients work or attend college when they are not attending the program.
+Most patients attend school when they are not attending the program.

 For patients experiencing a mental health crisis, the intensive mood disorder team is ready to help them with treatment.